ey92/notes/4744/4744notes.md

     - $ sed -i 's/UPPERCASE/UPPER CASE/g' metamorphosis.txt
 - lexicon has silence symbol
     - include silence in graph: before and after utterances

+`5.fst` is all sentences of length 5
+- `fstunion 5.fst 6.fst 5or6.fst`
+- scale the probabilities down before union (sum to 1/6)
+- `/projects/speech/HW6/gram-m1/a1x/script/snt2fst.awk`
+    - # sent, # bin
+    - cover at least half

 ---
 final project (can change your mind)